steptools/NC.js/README.md

   > npm start
   ```

-  or to use a specific model
+  or to use a specific model and overload the config.js

    ```
   > npm start -- -f "path_to_.stpnc_file"